Observation Research

 Working alone or with others

-Planning for Task Three
+Planning for Task Three: your own observation

 Prepare for the unexpected